Executive Compensation, and Key Talent and Superstar Pay for Performance

 How will my organization and I benefit?

-Participants will leave the course with an improved capacity to analyze and evaluate the efficacy of performance-based pay systems with respect to executives, key talent and superstars.
+Participants will leave the course with the ability to analyze and evaluate the efficacy of performance-based pay systems with respect to executives, key talent and superstars.
 Organizations can benefit through improved allocation of financial and human capital resources and a richer understanding of the effects of pay for performance on the success of their operations.